Call to Action Buttons: Analysis of Top eCommerce Companies

 Spooooky Secondaries

-A button styled as with outline and plain text is commonly referred to by the nickname “ghost button”.
+A button styled with an outline and plain text is commonly referred to by the nickname “ghost button.”
 Many top eCommerce companies utilize this button as a “Save for Later” option alongside an “Add to Cart” option.

 The subtle aesthetic of the ghost button makes it ideal for usage as a secondary call to action.
 They don’t overwhelm the intended primary action, and they easily to fit in with almost any brand style.